mjervis524/Fall2020-CEG3120/Projects/Project2/README.md

   - [Hint](https://www.howtogeek.com/50787/add-a-user-to-a-group-or-second-group-on-linux/)
   - The group `devops` should have group permissions in the user's directories
   - Place a welcome message file in each user's home directory.
 Make sure the user (at minimum) can read it.
+    - Note: this should just be a simple file, no content requirements (can be just "Hello World!").

 ### Content of sample username file: